kingjr/ecoggui/README.md

 Ecog GUI is a Python module to localize intracranial electrodes from MRI.

-It interactively fits a priori known electrodes to the MRI with a Graphical User Interface.
+It interactively fits a priori defined grids, strips or rigid array of electrodes to the MRI with a Graphical User Interface.

+Its main advantages as compared to current alternatives are:
+* it provides the best fits in real time, and can thus help you adjust your locations interactively.
+* it can fit curved surfaces, including non-convex ones, but remains realistic thanks to a rigidity constrain.

 This is currently an alpha version.